Author Archives: Geoffrey Nathan, Esq

 Phishing is a crime in which a perpetrator sends a form of communication (usually email) to someone else because they want the recipient to inadvertently reveal personal information.
 The fraudulent nature of a phishing message is cleverly disguised, as they look as if the communication is official.
 In the message, the recipient is requested to… Read More »

-Statutory Rape Laws, Charges & Statute of Limitations
+Statutory Rape Charges & Penalties by State

-Sexual Battery + Laws, Charges & Statute of Limitations
+Sexual Battery Charges & Penalties by State

 Stalking is a criminal act that involves harassing and repeatedly following someone else.
 A series of actions have to be identified before something is classed as a crime, however.
 For instance, it is not a criminal act to wait outside someone’s place of work, to write love letters, or to send flowers.
 However, when this… Read More »

-Sex Trafficking + Laws, Charges & Statute of Limitations
+Sex Trafficking Charges & Penalties by State

 Sex trafficking has been popularized through television and movies.
 Pimps look like suave gentlemen living lavish lifestyles with expensive cars and big jewelry.
 The women, meanwhile, are depicted as adults who voluntarily and consensually engage in prostitution.
 Unfortunately, this is a highly inaccurate depiction.
 The reality is that pimps traffic young women, or men, forcing… Read More »